-- previous commonly used \rightarrow doubly (circularly) linked - previous never or rarely used \rightarrow singly linked
+- previous commonly used \Rightarrow doubly (circularly) linked - previous never or rarely used \Rightarrow singly linked

-Summary
+10. Summary

-- Lists generalise stacks and queues by enabling insertion, examination, and deletion at any point in the sequence. - Insertion, examination, and deletion are achieved using windows on the list. - Explicit window manipulation is included in the specification of our List ADT.
-In the next section we'll see an example, SIMPLIST, in which window manipulation is implicit. - A block representation restricts the list size and results in linear time performance for insertions and deletions. - A singly linked representation allows arbitrary size lists, and offers constant time performance in all operations except previous. - Doubly (and Circularly) Linked Lists have constant time performance on all operations but needs extra space
+- Lists generalise stacks and queues by enabling insertion, examination, and deletion at any point in the sequence. - Insertion, examination, and deletion are achieved using windows on the list. - Explicit window manipulation is included in the specification of our List ADT. - A block representation restricts the list size and results in linear time performance for insertions and deletions.

+- A singly linked representation allows arbitrary size lists, and offers constant time performance in all operations except previous. - Doubly (and Circularly) Linked Lists have constant time performance on all operations but needs extra space